defencedigital/moduk-service-manual/src/service-assessments/index.md

 ## [How service assessments help your team](/service-assessments/how-service-assessments-help-your-team) {.govuk-heading-m .govuk-!-margin-bottom-1}

-- deliver the right thing for users
+- deliver the right thing for users and Defence
 - follow established ways of working
 - share experiences across Defence